This article was published in the Frankfurter Allgemeine on 7 September 2021 by journalist LAURA SALM-REIFFERSCHEIDT with photographer …

 RNAP

-Our partnership agreement with the National Parks Agency delegates to Dahari management of the Moya forest KBA, the Vassy marine area and conservation of the Livingstone fruit bat on Anjouan.
+Our partnership agreement with the National Parks Agency delegates to Dahari management of the Moya Forest KBA, the Vassy marine area and conservation of the Livingstone fruit bat on Anjouan.

 SANGO

-United States Ambassy for Madagascar and Comoros
+United States Embassy for Madagascar and the Comoros

 The United States Embassy for Madagascar and the Comoros supports Dahari through a project grant for 2022 and 2023 entitled ‘Strengthening the Rights of Disadvantaged Rural Farmers and Fishers to Manage Natural Resources’

-World Agroforesty
+World Agroforestry

 WWF